-Amendment 6 to the Golden Crab Fishery Management Plan (Golden Crab FMP) consists of regulatory actions that focus on the development of a catch share program for the golden crab fishery.
-Currently, the golden crab fishery is a limited entry fishery and has had a low level of participation.
+Amendment 6 to the Fishery Management Plan (FMP) for the Golden Crab Fishery of the South Atlantic Region (Golden Crab FMP) consists of regulatory actions that focus on the development of a catch share program for the golden crab fishery.
+Currently, the fishery for golden crab is limited entry and has had a low level of participation.
 The fishery operates near several deepwater coral habitats of particular concern, which were developed to protect sensitive deepwater coral ecosystems.
 The level of experience needed to fish near but not among the deepwater coral reefs is quite high and a catch share program is expected to limit participation in the golden crab fishery to those with a high level of experience in the fishery.

-A catch share program will also allow the current fishery participants the ability to enhance their at-sea storage systems and develop new markets for the golden crab products.
+A catch share program would also allow current fishery participants the ability to enhance their at-sea storage systems and develop new markets for the golden crab products.

-Management actions proposed in this Amendment include:
+Management actions proposed in this amendment include:

 - Implement a catch share program for golden crab.
-These management measures could include: - Identify eligibility requirements for initial allocation of privileges to fish a portion of the ACL; - Allocate privileges to fish a portion of the ACL to individual entities and define criteria for transferability; - o Establish a cap on ownership of privileges; - o Designate a set-aside for new entrants and for borrowing; - o Implement a use or lose provision; - o Devise a method for recovery of the costs of administering, monitoring, and enforcing management of the golden crab fishery.
+Management measures being considered include: - Identify eligibility requirements for initial allocation of privileges to fish a portion of the annual catch limit (ACL); - Allocate privileges to fish a portion of the ACL to individual entities and define criteria for transferability; - o Establish a cap on ownership of privileges; - o Designate a set-aside for new entrants and for borrowing; - o Implement a use or lose provision; - Devise a method for recovery of the costs of administering, monitoring, and enforcing management of the golden crab fishery.